QuantEcon/python-lecture-sandpit.myst/lectures/cross_product_trick.md

 ## Kalman filter

-Duality between a linear-quadratic optimal control and a Kalman filtering problem suggests that there is an analogous transformation that allows us to transform a Kalman filtering problem with non-zero covariance matrix  between between shocks to states and shocks to measurements to an equivalent Kalman filtering problem with zero covariance between shocks to states and measurments.
+The **duality** that prevails  between a linear-quadratic optimal control and a Kalman filtering problem means that there is an analogous transformation that allows us to transform a Kalman filtering problem with non-zero covariance matrix  between between shocks to states and shocks to measurements to an equivalent Kalman filtering problem with zero covariance between shocks to states and measurments.

-Yes, there is.
+Let's look at the appropriate transformations.

 First, let's recall the Kalman filter with covariance between noises to states and measurements.